tfsjohan/dotnet8/readme.md

 public string Family(string[] names) {
     return names switch
     {
+        // Array contains exactly one element
         [name] => $"{name} is an only child",
+        // Array contains exactly two elements
         [child1, child2] => $"The family has two children: {child1} and {child2}",
-        [child1, ..others] when others.length < 4 => $"{child1} is the oldest child and has {others.Length} siblings",
+        // Array contains more than two elements, but less than four [child1, ..others] when others.length < 4 => $"{child1} is the oldest child and has {others.Length} siblings",
+        // "else" case
         _ => "The family is too big to keep track of" };
 }